oliverw1/shared-resources/docs/0_prerequisites.md

 Once done, you need to rebuild your CodeSpace.
 To do so, you can either click on the pop-up `Rebuild Container` that should appear in the bottom right corner of your CodeSpace or you can press <kbd>CTRL</kbd><kbd>+</kbd><kbd>P</kbd> and type `> Codespaces: Rebuild Container` to find the associated command.

+Also, don't forget to commit and push your changes to your repository!